paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 <a id="section-7423"></a>
 ## § 7423.
 Personnel administration: full-time employees
+**(a)**

-**(a)** The hours of employment in carrying out responsibilities under this title of any employee who is appointed in the Administration under any provision of this chapter on a full-time basis in a position listed in [section 7421(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7421/b&num=0&edition=prelim) (other than an intern or resident appointed pursuant to [section 7406 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7406)) and who accepts responsibilities for carrying out professional services for remuneration other than those assigned under this title shall consist of not less than 80 hours in a biweekly pay period (as that term is used in [section 5504 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5504&num=0&edition=prelim)).
+(1) Except as provided in paragraph (2), the hours of employment in carrying out responsibilities under this title of any employee who is appointed in the Administration under any provision of this chapter on a full-time basis in a position listed in [section 7421(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7421/b&num=0&edition=prelim) (other than an intern or resident appointed pursuant to [section 7406 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7406)) and who accepts responsibilities for carrying out professional services for remuneration other than those assigned under this title shall consist of not less than 80 hours in a biweekly pay period (as that term is used in [section 5504 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5504&num=0&edition=prelim)).

+(2)

+  (A) Upon the advance written request of a covered physician, the Secretary may modify the hours of employment for a physician appointed in the Administration under any provision of this chapter on a full-time basis to be more or less than 80 hours in a biweekly pay period, subject to the requirements in subparagraph (B).
+For the purpose of determining pay, such a physician shall be deemed to have a biweekly schedule of 80 hours of employment.

+  (B) A physician with an irregular work schedule established under subparagraph (A) shall be obligated to account for at least 2,080 hours of employment (through performance of work or use of leave or paid time off) in a calendar year.

+  (C) The Secretary may prescribe regulations to implement this paragraph, including regulations making adjustments to address the annual hours requirement for physicians who are covered by this paragraph for only a portion of a calendar year.

 **(b)** A person covered by subsection (a) may not do any of the following: